 See Set Up Google Analytics Event Tracking in Site Customization.

 - Review your changes and prioritize your experience:

 a.
 Click the Review and activate tab.

 b.
 Priority: In the event of an account qualifying for multiple active experiences, Demandbase shows the highest priority.
 Assign a Priority of High, Med, or Low to the experience.
 (See Next Steps for an alternate method.)

 If an account qualifies for multiple experiences of equal priority, Demandbase shows the most recently activated experience.
 It takes about 24 hours for a priority change to process.

 c.
 When you’re satisfied with the Modifications, click Activate.

-Within 30 minutes of Demandbase activating the new experience, a list of the accounts viewing your new experience is available.
-Click Member preview to see the accounts.
+Within 24 hours of activating the new experience, a list of the accounts viewing your new experience is available.
+Click the Member preview tab to see the accounts.
 The number of accounts seeing the new experience is at the top.
 Demandbase also shares this additional information about the visiting accounts:

 - Employees (number of)

 You can see the list of your custom experiences at Personalization > Site Customization.
 Click into any link to view or edit the site customization.
 You can go back to the Experience builder tab for an experience to edit any elements of the experience.